-Last week, I mentioned the 3 most common lower back pain diagnoses and discussed in depth, the first one, Disc Herniation with Sciatica.
-If you have pain in your back that radiates down one of your legs, then you should take a look back at that post here.
+We previously covered one of the biggest causes of back pain, Disc Herniation with Sciatica.
+If you have pain in your back that radiates down one of your legs, then you should take a look back at that post.

-As a quick and dirty review, the 3 main causes of lower back pain are:
+As a quick review, the 3 main causes of lower back pain are:

 1. Disc Herniation, or disc bulge.
 Referred to by non-medical professionals as “slipped disc”